Are you in a one-up competition with your neighbors to see whose lawn can be the brightest this December?

 Using shoddy extension cords, overloading outlets, leaving your lights on round the clock, neglecting to use a GFCI: these are all avoidable mistakes that many homeowners nevertheless make.
 By all means, get into the friendly spirit of competition this holiday season.
 Hang up as many Christmas lights as your system will allow for.
 But be smart about it.
 Anything to do with electricity, even something as innocuous as your holiday lights, can be dangerous.
 And when in doubt, call us for help anytime and we can install or take down your lights.

-In this article, we’ll look at the process of hanging holiday lights, which you can either do by yourself or have Attaboy Electric Services do it for you.
+In this article, we’ll look at the process of Christmas Light Installation, which you can either do by yourself or have Attaboy Electric Services do it for you.
 We’ll discuss choosing lights, hanging them and finding the right outlet, as well as talk about different types of popular lighting.
 By the end of the article, you may not be an expert – but you’ll be a little bit closer!

 Ever seen a house with their lights still up in April?
 Thought to yourself, “well, that’s odd.”
 You aren’t alone.
 Not only is it “odd”, but it’s also technically against the rules.
 According to the National Electric Code (NEC), holiday lighting is to stay up no longer than 90 days.
 And all lighting must be supported in some way so as not to cause damage.
 The code further stipulates that vegetation shouldn’t be used to support lighting, but gives the caveat that trees can be used as long as the appropriate strain relief is used.